justinkgibbons89/CountdownRing/README.md

 						WKInterfaceDevice.current().play(.start)
 				}
 			} else {
-				/// Show the countdown ring when `isFinished` is false.
-It will animate automatically
+				/// Show the countdown ring when `countdownIsFinished` is false.
+It will
-				/// when it appears.
+				/// animate automatically when it appears.
 				CountdownRing(
 					isFinished: $countdownIsFinished, /// pass in the `isFinished` binding
 					colors: [.pink, .blue] /// set the colors for the gradient